uwcartlab/Vienna-DC-2025/README.md

 Many nations across the globe have some geospatial and attribute data available through national-level portals.
 Some sub-natinoal regions and cities do, too (for example [Cape Town](https://odp-cctegis.opendata.arcgis.com/), [Vienna](https://www.wien.gv.at/viennagis/), [Rio de Janeiro](https://www.data.rio/)).
 As you develop your idea/map, you are encouraged to search for  data from a local nation/region/city to complement your global data, and tell a grounded, place-based narrative.

 Data from any official government source is limited.
-Combining different sources, and—if possible—qualitative and quantitative data, can enrich your map's story.
+Combining different sources, and (if possible) qualitative and quantitative data, can enrich your map's story.

 ## Examples
 * [Atlas of Sustainable Development Goals](https://datatopics.worldbank.org/sdgatlas?lang=en)